Viper Documentation

 For direct execution: /buy <token_mint> <amount>

 The chain is auto-detected from the contract address.
-Use SOL amounts for Solana tokens, ETH amounts for Base tokens, and BNB amounts for BSC tokens.
+Use SOL amounts for Solana tokens, ETH amounts for Base and Ethereum tokens, BNB amounts for BSC tokens, and HYPE amounts for Hyperliquid tokens.

 How It Works